-With Bank Holidays just around the corner, you’re probably getting ready to enjoy a special few days in your motorhome.
+With a Bank Holiday just around the corner, you’re probably getting ready to enjoy a special few days in your motorhome.

 Trends in claims suggest that tyres, loading issues, reversing and theft cause the most problems – but many could be avoided with extra care and a few regular checks.

 Let’s take a look at these areas in detail…

 We have seen a steady rise in motorhome tyre related claims in recent years, most notably in 2012 when claims were up 38% largely as a result of tyre blowouts.
 Even though problems with tyres are common this time of year, they can be prevented by checking pressures and the general condition and age of your tyres.